Molcas/OpenMolcas/doc/source/users.guide/programs/rhodyn.rst

 :kword:`HRSO`
   Enables reading of Huang-Ruyis factors in spin-orbit coupling basis.
   By default these are supposed to be in spin-free basis only for ground state.
-See file :file:`HR-FACT`
+See file :file:`HR-FACT`.

   .. xmldoc:: <KEYWORD MODULE="RHODYN" NAME="HRSO" APPEAR="Enable reading Huang-Ruyis factors" KIND="SINGLE" LEVEL="BASIC">
               %%Keyword: HRSO <advanced>